Quarterly Rebalance Commentary

 At 7IM, we have several long-term core views that help to guide our investment decisions and allocations within portfolios.

-Over the next 12 months, we think markets will generally move sideways with volatility.
+Over the next 12 months, we think that the global economy will slide into a recession.
 In this environment, it is important to rely on a stable identity.
 Economic uncertainty creates fear and investor sentiment tends to overreact to economic turning points.
 Going forward, we believe that:

-And so, investors are starting to think about what’s next for financial markets.
-Economic data isn’t likely to bottom for another six to 12 months.
-Until this happens, the “Sideways with volatility” markets environment is likely to stay with us for a while.
+And so, investors are starting to worry about what’s next for financial markets.
+Economic data isn’t likely to stabilise until next year.
+Equity markets are unlikely to perform well.

 Asset allocation changes